 When it comes to behaviour-change, a bit of persistence can go a long way.
 Our articles keep you on track with advice on how to encourage your children to make their own decisions; guidance on enabling kids to act freely and confidently; and suggestions of great books you can read with son and daughter together.

 If it takes a village to raise a child, OurWatch can be that village for you.
 Together, we can raise children free of gender biases who, in the long run, can contribute to making a more equal, more generous, more gentle world.

 This post was created from an Our Watch communication brief.
 It is purely a Copywriting In Action course project (delivered as a masterclass at RMIT University) and may or may not have been used by Our Watch.

-Meanwhile, my online copywriting course’s latest timetable is up and running and ready to take your booking now.
+Meanwhile, my online copywriting course timetable is ready to take your enrolment today.